-How many times have you been asked this dreaded question?: “So what’s your plan for college?”
+How many times have you heard this dreaded question?: “So, what’s your plan for college?”

 Researching colleges can be a time-consuming and daunting task.
-You’ve got brochures, websites, forums, and friends and families’ opinions coming at you from all directions.
-But believe it or not, there are ways to get through this without winding up in the fetal position.
+You’ve got websites, forums, brochures, and friends’ and family members’ opinions coming at you from all directions.
+Believe it or not, you can get through this (without winding up in the fetal position).

-First and foremost, remember that college is about you and your future.
-If you have no clue what that future holds, that’s okay (and totally normal).
+First, remember that college is about you and your future.
+If you have no clue what that future holds, that’s OK (and totally normal).

 For now, consider your skill set and what you can do with it.
 Think about what you’d like to try and what you think you’d be good at in the future.
-Just because you’ve never taken an improv comedy class doesn’t mean you can’t be the next Keegan-Michael Key or Jordan Peele.
+Just because you haven’t taken a physics class yet doesn’t mean you can’t be the next Elon Musk.

 To further narrow things down, ask yourself, “What gets me excited?”
 Then consider the big picture, looking at where those passions fit into degree programs offered by colleges.

 “If you don’t know what you want to study, pick a college that offers a variety of different majors so you can explore and possibly find a new passion,” says Lynette, a recent high school grad from Boston, Massachusetts.
 “If you have decided on what to major in, then pick the colleges that offer those majors to [help you] sort through the many options.”

 Next, move on to looking at specific schools.
 These websites have super-helpful search engines: